RaKk0o/RaKk0o/README.md

 - 👋 Hi, I’m @RaKk0o (Clémence Faligot)!
 - 👀 I’m interested in new technologies and more particularly in VR, as well as in music and art.
-- 🌱 I’m currently lCloud DevOps Engineer at Capgemini.
+- 🌱 I’m currently Cloud DevOps Engineer at Capgemini.
 - 💞️ I’m looking to collaborate on interesting and innovative projects.
 - 📫 How to reach me : clemence.faligot@viacesi.fr